Bloomingdale's 'spiked eggnog' ad sparks outrage on social media

 Another Twitter user @Chrysalis1988 wrote: "Thanx for the apology @Bloomingdales, but maybe let us know when the mindsets that led to the ad have actually changed."

-A large majority of the comments online have labeled the ad as "creepy."
+A large majority of the comments online have labelled the ad as "creepy."

-Bud Light, produced by Anheuser-Busch InBev, experienced a similar backlash in April with an ad that said "The perfect beer for removing 'no' from your vocabulary for the night."
+Bud Light, produced by Anheuser-Busch InBev (ABI.BR), experienced a similar backlash in April with an ad that said "The perfect beer for removing 'no' from your vocabulary for the night."

 (Reporting by Melissa Fares; Editing by Tom Brown and Andrew Hay)